 We also made French Toast Casserole.
 I love this recipe, and make it every year for Christmas Day.
 Save yourself the trouble of the hard to make custard though, and do Bird’s custard sauce.
 It’s a great accompaniment.

 We also made a fruit tray, and I picked up some hot cross buns and scones at the bakery.

 For a sweet treat we had the nest cookies and we were inspired by Semi Sweet Design’s moss look bunnies.
 I cheated with store bought gingerbread dough that we just had to roll out and decorate, and they turned out really cute, and definitely mossy looking.

 It was a feast indeed, and we had such a nice time connecting with some dear old friends, and lingering at the table.

-With a Woodland Easter Brunch, life really is a party!
+With hosting Easter Brunch, life really is a party!